chipmuenk/modular_synths/teensy/teensy_usb_audio_fir_filter.md

 ## Measurement

-Generate a stereo track with 44100 Hz sampling frequency and 5 s of white noise.
-Alternatively, you can generate a 5 s chirp signal.
+Generate a stereo track with 44100 Hz sampling frequency and e.g. 5 s of white noise or a chirp signal.

-The recorded signal can be analyzed as a periodogram (Analyze -> Plot Spectrum) or displayed as spectrogram (left panel, right mouse button -> Spectrogram).
+The recorded signal can be displayed as a time signal, analyzed as a periodogram (Analyze -> Plot Spectrum) or displayed as spectrogram (left panel, right mouse button -> Spectrogram).

 <hr>